MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/actions-pane.md

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../../includes/cc-beta-prerelease-disclaimer.md)]

-Upon opening the Flow designer, the actions pane on the left side of the window shows all the action groups.
+Upon opening the flow designer, the actions pane on the left side of the window shows all the action groups.

 ![alttext](\media\actions-pane\actions-pane.png)